PhoneGnome has gone 2.0

 • The ability to receive calls from other PhoneGnome subscribers without the PhoneGnome subscriber paying for it.
 (At least this is how I think it works, though my current experience suggests otherwise.
 I’ll clarify this with PhoneGnome support and update this later.)

-• The ability to initiate calls to other PhoneGnome subscribers, or buy one off eBay, you can get it provisioned to PhoneGnome and suddenly, you have access to the same functionality as if you bought a PhoneGnome device.
+• If you have a Sipura/Linksys SPA-3000 lying around, or you buy one off eBay, you can get it provisioned to PhoneGnome and suddenly, you have access to the same functionality as if you bought a PhoneGnome device.

 There is also one additional feature being offered as a free trial right now, which does require a hardware device attached to your service.
 It is a voice activated dialing feature that replaces the standard dial tone.
 When activated, you are greeted with a voice that asks you to speak a name in your address book.
 What it doesn’t tell you is that you can also speak a phone number.
 And it will dial it as if you pushed the buttons on the keypad (which, of course you can also do if you prefer).
 The service is powered by TellMe and it’s something I’m definitely going to play with.